-Landscape fabric also we called weed control fabric, weed barrier fabric, weed fabric.
+Landscape fabric is also called weed control fabric, weed barrier fabric, weed fabric.
 Landscape weed barrier fabric is a great option to prevent weeds from your garden and landscaping areas.
 In this article, I’ll show you how to use landscape fabric step by step.

 But landscape fabric allows water, nutrients, air, and fertilizer to reach the soil for feeding the roots of your current plants to grow well.
 Just cutting small holes in the fabric allows you to grow plants in the area where you want to plant.
 If you don’t install landscape/weed fabric correctly, some weeds can grow through, and sometimes you not going to benefit from landscape/weed fabric.